John Hood: Progressives made a faulty prediction

 Are there faster-growing states?
 Sure.
 But that doesn’t help the progressives’ case.
 Over the past four years, for example, North Carolina’s gross domestic product grew by an inflation-adjusted rate of 2.8% per year.
 Although that surpasses the national (1.6%) and regional (2.1%) averages, six states grew even faster: Idaho, Florida, Utah, Tennessee, Washington and Arizona.
 Of those, only Washington could be construed as a progressive-run state — and it doesn’t have an income tax!

-Making a couple of lists and eyeballing the top-ranked states in each can’t produce a definitive conclusion, I admit.
-That’s why I value empirical research on the subject.
+There’s more.
 Over the past three decades, scholars have produced hundreds of studies that test the relationship between economic performance and one or more variables that state and local governments can reasonably expect to affect.
-Some of these studies lend support to the progressive view.
+Some lend support to the progressive view.
 Most do not.

 One of the latest papers was published just a few days ago in the journal Public Choice.
 Authored by Richard Cebula, an economist at George Mason University, it examined migration patterns among American states from 2010 to 2017, in the aftermath of the Great Recession.